 This segmentation needs you to be more interactive with your customers.
 Take feedbacks and ask them what they want from an eCommerce company like yours.
 Build relations and gather all the pieces of information you need to make your customer segmentation strategy powerful.

-This ultimate step towards customer segmentation goes beyond the characteristics and needs of your shoppers.
+This ultimate step towards customer classification goes beyond the characteristics and needs of your shoppers.
 You’ll need to classify your customers based on their value to your business.

 This means certain customers will be worth higher levels of investment as they are more likely to, or already have, contribute more conversions to your eCommerce store.